Same-sex marriage in Guanajuato

 Same-sex marriage has been legal in Guanajuato since 20 December 2021.
-That day, the Secretary General of Government, Libia Dennise García Muñoz, issued an official directive addressed to officials of the state civil registry that, effective immediately, same-sex couples can marry in the state.
-Guanajuato became the 23rd Mexican state, and the 24th jurisdiction (as Mexico City is not a state), to legalize same-sex marriage.
+That day, the Secretary General of Government, Libia García Muñoz Ledo, issued an official directive addressed to officials of the state civil registry that, effective immediately, same-sex couples can marry in the state.
+Guanajuato was the 23rd Mexican state to legalize same-sex marriage.

 Legal history

 Background

-On 12 June 2015, the Supreme Court of Justice of the Nation ruled that state bans on same-sex marriage are unconstitutional nationwide.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
-The court based its decision on Article 4 of the Constitution of Mexico, which respects matrimonial equality, stating that "Man and woman are equal under the law.
-The law shall protect the organization and development of the family."
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states: